tensorfactory/PiFaceCam/README.md

     # Perform post recognition task here....

 ```
-**[2] faceids_folder_pathname:** This is the path to the folder where you store images for each person.
+**[2] faceids_folder_pathname:** This is the path to the folder where we store images for each person.
 Pifacecam will scan this folder for any new images and generate the face ids for facial recognition.
 In the example below, faceids_folder_pathname will be path to "imagefolder" and pifacecam will create face ids Adam, Lisa and James.<br/>
 ```
 imagefolder
 ├── Adam